 Feature comparison: Canon 1D Mark IV vs T1i

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1D Mark IV and the T1i are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1D Mark IV offers a wider field of view (100%) than the one in the T1i (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1D Mark IV has a higher magnification (0.58x vs 0.54x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1D Mark IV and Canon T1i in connection with corresponding information for a sample of similar cameras.

 One feature that is present on the 1D Mark IV, but is missing on the T1i is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

 The 1D Mark IV writes its imaging data to Compact Flash cards, while the T1i uses SDHC cards.
 The 1D Mark IV features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the T1i only has one slot.

 Connectivity comparison: Canon 1D Mark IV vs T1i